kkoutoup/RSpec-Reference/README.md

 # RSpec-Reference
-A reference for writing and running tests with RSpec for Ruby
+A quick reference for writing and running tests with RSpec for Ruby

 ## Purpose
 Putting this together as I'm learning TDD with Ruby and RSpec